BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/02/index.md

 Assemble the base motor assembly using:

-- 1 x Servo Motor
+- 1 x Servo Motor (Use gray metal servo motor if it is included in your kit)
 - 2 x M3x10 Screws
 - 2 x Wood Pieces